 Cigarette smoking is the leading cause of lung cancer, accounting for about 85% of all lung cancer cases.
 The risk of developing lung cancer varies by both the number of cigarettes smoked and the number of years of smoking.
 Still, some heavy smokers do not develop lung cancer.
 In people who quit smoking, the risk of developing lung cancer decreases, but former smokers continue to have a higher risk of developing lung cancer than people who never smoked.

 About 15 to 20% of people who develop lung cancer have never smoked or have smoked only minimally.
 In these people, the reason why they develop lung cancer is unknown, but certain genetic mutations may be responsible.

-Other possible risk factors include air pollution, exposure to cigar smoke and secondhand cigarette smoke and exposure to carcinogens such as asbestos, radiation, radon, arsenic, chromates, nickel, chloromethyl ethers, polycyclic aromatic hydrocarbons, mustard gas, or coke-oven emissions, encountered or breathed in at work, and exclusively using open fires for cooking and heating.
+Other possible risk factors include air pollution, marijuana smoking, exposure to cigar smoke and secondhand cigarette smoke, and exposure to carcinogens such as asbestos, radiation, radon, arsenic, chromates, nickel, chloromethyl ethers, polycyclic aromatic hydrocarbons, mustard gas, or coke-oven emissions, encountered or breathed in at work, and exclusively using open fires for cooking and heating.
 The risk of contracting lung cancer is greater in people who are exposed to these substances and who also smoke cigarettes.